Wife speaks after man charged in Allentown teen case

 "On March 5th, I last seen him when I was leaving for work.
 I kissed him goodbye.
 He said, 'Have a great day at work.
 I'll see you when you get home.'
 That was the last time I've seen him," Stacey said.

-Authorities found the married man and Yu in Mexico just over a week ago.
+Authorities found the married man and the teenager in Mexico just over a week ago.

 ------